LudwigStumpp/twitter-toxicity/README.md

 4. Build the extension: `npm run build`.
 The extension can now be found in the `dist` folder.
 5. Open your local extensions page of your Chrome browser.
 In the top left corner click on `Load unpacked` and select the `dist` directory.
 6. Visit `https://twitter.com`.

+In order to test the behaviour of the toxicity predictor, a click on the plugin icon opens a form where one can check the toxicity of any arbitrary text.